What is Bail?

 How do I make a statutory declaration?

 A statutory declaration has to be in a prescribed form as provided in the First Schedule to the Oaths and Declarations Act (Chapter 211).
-The form is available on request at the Bail Centre (Crime Registry, State Courts, Level 1).
+The form is available on request at the Bail Centre (State Courts Tower, Level 4).
 The statutory declaration is to be made before a Commissioner for Oaths.

 What is the effect of a statutory declaration?